Andre601/AdvancedServerList/docs/getting-started/index.md

 # Getting Started

 This page will explain how to set up AdvancedServerList and make it work for your server.
-It tries to be an easy to understand as possible.
+It tries to be as easy to understand as possible.
 But if you still have problems, consider joining the [Discord Server](https://discord.gg/6dazXp6) for help.

 ## 1. Download the plugin { #download-the-plugin }